Once Upon a Dream (The Rascals album)

-Once Upon a Dream is the fourth studio album by rock band The Rascals, released February 19, 1968.
+Once Upon a Dream is the fourth studio album by the rock band the Rascals, released February 19, 1968.
 The album rose to number 9 on the Billboard Top LPs chart and number 7 on the R&B chart.

 History

 Once Upon a Dream was the band's first album billed as "The Rascals"; they had, for legal reasons, been known as "The Young Rascals" until this time.
 It was also the last Rascals album to be available in both mono and stereo mixes.

 The album was received differently by fans and critics.
 Many consider this album to be the band's best work, while others insist that it was too different from their traditionally rhythm and blues influenced music.
 Lead vocals came from both Eddie Brigati and Felix Cavaliere, as well as from Eddie's brother and unofficial band member David Brigati (on "Finale: Once Upon a Dream") and Gene Cornish on his own number, "I'm Gonna Love You."

 In an interview with Melody Maker in 1967, Cavaliere stated, "Our new album, and I say this in a humble way, will be Sgt.
 Pepperish."
 The album uses frequent sound effects and spoken words between the songs.

 A single of "It's Wonderful" (credited to "The Young Rascals," the band's last recording to be so billed) was issued November 27, 1967 and peaked at number 20 on the Billboard Hot 100 chart.
 The single version ends with a 50-second coda of "Mardi Gras"-style special effects and party sounds that were not included in the album version.

 The album was reissued on CD August 28, 2007 by Collectors' Choice Music.